AlexBocken/kanji/README.md

 I believe me distributing these fonts with this project is not a breach of contract, but I am also not a lawyer.

 Note: These fonts have been slightly altered by me.
-This is mostly done to add support for Heisig's primitives-system.
+This is mostly done to add support for Heisig's primitives system.
-Otherwise, sometimes a Kanji might slightly differ from the original font to more accurately reflect how Heisig has the it written.
+Otherwise, sometimes, a Kanji might slightly differ from the original font to more accurately reflect how Heisig has it written.
-This is mostly removing a single '丶' somwhere or similar.
+This is mostly removing a single drop of water or similar.
-For example, Heisig does not seem to like to use '辶' and almost always uses '⻌'.
+For example, Heisig does not seem to like to use '辶' and almost always prefers '⻌'.

 ## License